ttscoff/planter-cli/README.md

 ### Placeholders

 Placeholders are `%%VARIABLE%%` strings used in filenames and within the content of the files.
-At their most basic, this would just look like `%%project_name%%`.
-But you can supply default values, string modifiers, and even if/then logic.

-#### Default values in template strings

-In a template you can add a default value for a placholder by adding `%default value` to it.
-For example, `%%project%Default Project%%` will set the placeholder to `Default Project` if the variable value matches the default value in the configuration (or doesn't exist).
+At their most basic, this would just look like `%%project_namedefault value` to it.
+For example, `project%Default Project%%` will set the placeholder to `Default Project` if the variable value matches the default value in the configuration (or doesn't exist).
 This allows you to accept the default on the command line but have a different value inserted in the template.
-To use another variable in its place, use `$KEY` in the placeholder, e.g. `%%project%$title%%` will replace the `project` key with the value of `title` if the default is selected.
-Modifiers can be used on either side of the `%`, e.g. `%%project%$title:snake%%`.
+To use another variable in its place, use `$KEY` in the placeholder, e.g. `beengone` will replace the `project` key with the value of `title` if the default is selected.
+Modifiers can be used on either side of the `%`, e.g. `beengone`.

 #### Modifiers